flyntwp/flynt-docs/tutorial/first-component/modify-data.md

 <div class="alert alert-steps">
   <h2>Next Steps</h2>

   <p>We have covered the core concepts of building a dynamic content driven component.
-What's missing is front-end flare.
+What's missing is front-end styling.
 To round up the series we'll dive into assets and how we require styles, scripts, and images.</p>

   <p><a href="adding-assets.md" class="btn btn-primary">Learn how to add assets</a></p>
 </div>